 9. The landlord did not have a position as the termination notice was given under the authority of the Residential Tenancies Act, 2018.
-The tenant did not dispute the termination notice in any way and stated that he has vacated the unit but there are others residing there.
-The tenant wished to warn the landlord that dangerous people are residing at the unit.
+The tenant's support person disputed the notice as she stated that the tenant has a disability and wishes to stay in the unit.